stackhpc/ansible-slurm-appliance/ansible/roles/basic_users/README.md

 `basic_users_users`: Required.
 A list of mappings defining information for each user.
 In general, mapping keys/values are passed through as parameters to [ansible.builtin.user](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/user_module.html) and default values are as given there.
 However:
 - `create_home`, `generate_ssh_key` and `ssh_key_comment` are set automatically and should not be overriden.
 - `uid` should be set, so that the UID/GID is consistent across the cluster (which Slurm requires).
-- `shell` may be set if required, but will be overriden with `/sbin/nologin` on `control` nodes to prevent user login.
+- `shell` if *not* set will be `/sbin/nologin` on the `control` node and the default shell on other users.
+Explicitly setting this defines the shell for all nodes.
 - An additional key `public_key` may optionally be specified to define a key to log into the cluster.
 - Any other keys may present for other purposes (i.e. not used by this role).